catbeef/color-input/readme.md

 mode, or on a less powerful machine, the xy plane framerate may drop.

-To address this in the future I might try to do a little WASMing — seems to fit the spirit of this "latest DOM tech" exploration project.
+To address this in the future I might try to do a little WASMing — seems to fit the spirit of this "latest DOM tech" exploration project — though I’m unsure if it will actually lead to a significant difference.

-## Usage
+## Library Usage

 There are several artifacts to choose from.
 The first two options give you finer control, but regardless of which you use, once the element is registered you can